 Please note that I am an independently intellectual sort of reader.
 What that means is that I like to read a book to formulate my own opinions about them.
 In regards to books that are considered problematic, I especially like to do this so that I can better understand WHY something is problematic.
 If I do not engage with the novel, then I’ll never acquire a personal comprehension of what makes the title problematic to a person, or a group of people, and thus I’ll never truly be able to understand HOW exactly it is problematic.
 Diversity in literature is a very important subject for me, which includes finding and promoting books with equal and proper representation.
-I cannot be a voice or an advocate for change, I cannot participate in discourse towards a positive evolution in literature, if I cannot fathom where the changes need to made.
+I cannot be a voice or an advocate for change, I cannot participate in discourse towards a positive evolution in literature, if I cannot fathom where the changes need to be made.
 I must engage with books that are construed to be problematic by reading it ON MY OWN so that I may devise MY OWN genuine thoughts, opinions, and understanding to become a more reliable and valuable voice in the fight for positive change.
+It also helps me to better comprehend the problematic nature of the book in the same way the people affected do.
 Please also note that this DOES NOT MEAN that I close myself off to listening to other people when they say that something has hurt them.
 In fact, I listen very intently so that I can be even more aware when engaging with such works.
 I wholeheartedly respect and encourage POSITIVE discourse in literature, as people are vastly and beautifully diverse as the books that we read should be.